-- A. New construction, conversion to, and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated at or above the Base Flood Elevation (BFE) (INSERT ADDITIONAL FREEBOARD FOR YOUR COMMUNITY RECOMMEND MINIMUM OF 1FT ABOVE BFE). - B. Enclosed areas below the lowest floor shall comply with the flood opening requirements in section 5.2.1.
+- A. New construction, conversion to, and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated at or above the Base Flood Elevation (BFE) a minimum of two feet of freeboard. - B. Enclosed areas below the lowest floor shall comply with the flood opening requirements in section 5.2.1.